sravani-jakkula/GDP-Project/README2.md

 ### Working on dashboad screen for studentlogin
 Working on creating frontend webpage for studentlogin i.e; creating a userfriendly dashboad when student login is successful.

+### Created Student Dashboard
+Working on Student Dashboard , we just added few fields and columns and we need to add some columns for dashboard just created static page and we need to make it as dynamic page